kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   `AffinityStates[deviceID].Unknown` set
 - Parallel scheduling: two Pods with conflicting affinity values targeting the same device — one wins Reserve, the other is requeued
-- Feature gate disabled: `sharingAffinity` fields are ignored; devices are treated as unconditionally shareable
+- `DRASharingAffinity` disabled: `sharingAffinity` fields are ignored;
+  devices are treated as unconditionally shareable
-- Feature gate toggled: enabling after claims exist does not disrupt already-bound workloads, and legacy in-use devices are conservatively filtered until clean
+- `DRASharingAffinity` toggled: enabling after claims exist does not disrupt already-bound workloads, and legacy in-use devices are conservatively filtered until clean
 - Invalid `Structured` parameters at scheduling time: regression test that malformed claims rejected at API admission cannot reach the scheduler, and that any historical claim slipping through deterministically excludes